pijee/massa-node-docker/README.md

 This Dockerfile was made to run easyly a new updated massa-node.
 It create a full compilation environment with multi-staging support, compile massa-node with static libs, extract binary to make a smallsize image from scratch (at least 18mo for now).

 ***Why using multiple RUN ?***
 Because sometimes, build can failed and using multiple RUN on build compilation create temporary zones to handle errors and don't wast time.
-In any case, it's not impact final image size, thanks to multi staging ;)
+In any case, it's not impacting final image size, thanks to multi staging ;)

 ### Build from Dockerfile